OAX 9F

-OAX 9F.
-1968 Bristol RELH with Leyland 600 engine & Eastern Coach Works body.
+A 1968 Bristol RELH with Leyland 600 engine & Eastern Coach Works body

-Visit our picture review of Ruby's 2024 rally season here >
+Visit our review of Ruby's 2024 rally season.

 Welcome Aboard!

-This is the story of RED & WHITE Services Ltd and one of their classic British-built coaches new in 1968.
+This is the story of RED & WHITE Services & one of their classic, British-built coaches.
+New in 1968, we call her Ruby.

-We call her Ruby.
-These are the companies that built her:
+These are the companies that built our coach.

 Ruby's chassis was built by Bristol Commercial Vehicles.
-She is an RELH - Rear Engine Long High frame.
-Finished 16 September 1967, she cost £3,358 (£/S/D).
+She's an RELH: Rear Engine Long High frame.
+Finished 16 Sept.
+1967, the chassis cost £3,358.

 Read & see more >